jessicawyc/securityhub-standard-control-disable/CIS.md

 ids=(
 '1.2' '1.3' '1.4' '1.5' '1.6' '1.7' '1.8' '1.9' '1.10' '1.11' '1.12' '1.13' '1.14' '1.16' '1.20' '1.22' '2.5'
 )
-reason='global resource in one region'
+reason='global resource only in one region'
 ```
 ## guardduty